alice173/P1---mental-health-website/README.md

 HTML,CSS and Javascript: Provides the backbone of the site’s structure and design.
 Bootstrap: Adds responsive design elements, ensuring a user-friendly experience across various devices and screen sizes.

+## User Stories

+- As a first time user with mental health difficulties I want to visit a welcoming, calm website that is easy to navigate
+- As a user, I want to find clear signs and symptoms of common mental health conditions so that I can better recognise them in myself or others.
+- As a first time user with mental health difficulties I want to visit a welcoming, calm website that is easy to navigate
+- As a user I want a list of links to external resources from trusted sources so that I can read more or seek help
+- As a user I want to access a section with uplifting quotes so that I can get a quick dose of motivation and positivity

 ## Features

 - **Navigation Bar**